miklevin/MikeLev.in/_posts/2025-03-27-cursor-ai-jupyter-notebook-cells.md

 So, I'll do some research beyond a quick Perplexity ping to see what else is out there.

+---

 ### The Promise and Peril of AI Tool Integration

+> I focus on visibility of Jupyter Notebook cells to speed up the simple manual
+> copy/paste feedback loop.
+The whole actual agentic solution inside a Notebook
+> I think is deserving of a separate article in the future.

 **Me**: Hey ChatGPT 4.5 Deep Research, what are the techniques people are using today to make the cell output of a Jupyter Notebook in Cursor AI visible to the